ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 ### The `.ssh` Configuration Directory

-The SSH protocol suite stores configuration data in a hidden `.ssh` directory in a user's home directory.
-Because this directory contains some data that is private to the user, such as private SSH keys, many SSH programs will refuse to operate if this directory or its contents have incorrect sets of *permissions,* i.e., access privileges.
+The SSH protocol suite stores configuration data in a hidden `.ssh` directory in your home directory.
+Because this directory contains some data that must remain private to you, such as private SSH keys, many SSH programs will refuse to operate if this directory or its contents have incorrect sets of *permissions,* i.e., access privileges.

+### Permissions

+In UNIX-based operating systems like Linux, there are three separate sets of permissions on every file or directory:

+* **User (u):** These permissions apply to the single user who owns a file or directory.

+* **Group (g):** These permissions apply to users who belong to the same group as the user who owns a file or directory.

+* **Other (o):** These permissions apply to all users who fall into neither of the previous two groups.

+Inside each of these groups, there are three permissions:

+* **Read (r):** The user can read the contents of a file or directory.

+* **Write (w):** The user can change the contents of a file, or add/move/remove files to/from a directory.

+* **Execute (x):** The user can execute, i.e., run, a program or script file, or enter into a directory.

+The current permissions of a file or directory can be queried by running `ls -l` on that file or directory, and are displayed like this:

+`-rwxr-x---` for a regular file, where the first three "rwx" characters denote the user permissions, followed by three characters for the group permissions, followed by three characters for the other users' permissions.
+Dashes indicate that a permission is missing.
+This example shows an executable file (program or script) that can be read, written, and executed by the user owning it; read and executed by users in the owner's group, and cannot be accessed at all by other users.

+`drwxr-xr-x` for a directory.
+The initial "d" indicates that this is a directory, and the rest of the characters have the same meaning as for files.
+This example shows a directory whose contents can be read and changed, and that can be entered, by its owner, whose contents can be read but not changed, and that can be entered, by users in the owner's group, and that is inaccessible to all other users.

 :::{important} Permissions for the `.ssh` directory

-+ The `.ssh` directory **must** be readable, writable, and executable by the user.
++ The `.ssh` directory **must** be readable, writable, and executable by you.

-+ The `.ssh` directory **should not** be readable, writable, or executable by the user's group and by other users.
++ The `.ssh` directory **should not** be readable, writable, or executable by your user group and by other users.

 + The `.ssh` directory's permissions, as printed by `ls -l ~/.ssh`, **should** be `drwx------.`

-+ In case of doubt, one should set the `.ssh` directory's permissions via `chmod u+rwx,go-rwx ~/.ssh`, or, equivalently, `chmod 0700 ~/.ssh`.
++ In case of doubt, you should explicitly set the `.ssh` directory's permissions via `chmod u+rwx,go-rwx ~/.ssh`, or, equivalently, `chmod 0700 ~/.ssh`.

-+ **Public** key files (`id_rsa.pub` etc.) **must** be readable and writable by the user, and **may** be readable, but **must not** be writable, by the user's group and by other users.
++ **Public** key files (`id_rsa.pub` etc.) **must** be readable and writable by you, and **may** be readable, but **must not** be writable, by your user group and by other users.
 In short, their permissions **should** be `-rw-r--r--.`.
-To set the recommended permissions, one runs `chmod u+rw,go+r,go-w ~/.ssh/<key file>.pub`
+  To set the recommended permissions explicitly, you would run `chmod u+rw,go+r,go-w ~/.ssh/<key file>.pub`

-+ **Private** key files (`id_rsa` etc.) **must** be readable and writable by the user, and **must not** be readable or writable by the user's group or other users.
++ **Private** key files (`id_rsa` etc.) **must** be readable and writable by you, and **must not** be readable or writable by the your user group or by other users.
 In short, their permissions **must** be `-rw-------.`.
-To set the required permissions, one runs `chmod u+rw,go-rw ~/.ssh/<key file>`
+To set the required permissions, you would run `chmod u+rw,go-rw ~/.ssh/<key file>`

-+ The `~/.ssh/config` file **must** be readable and writable by the user, and **must not** be readable or writable by the user's group or other users.
++ The `~/.ssh/config` file **must** be readable and writable by you, and **must not** be readable or writable by your user group or by other users.
 In short, its permissions **must** be `-rw-------.`.
-To set the required permissions, one runs `chmod u+rw,go-rw ~/.ssh/config`
+To set the required permissions, you would run `chmod u+rw,go-rw ~/.ssh/config`

-+ Other files (`known_hosts`, `authorized_keys`, etc.) **must** be readable and writable by the user, **must not** be writable by the user's group or other users, and **should not** be readable by the user's group or other users.
++ Other files (`known_hosts`, `authorized_keys`, etc.) **must** be readable and writable by you, **must not** be writable by your user group or by other users, and **should not** be readable by your user group or by other users.
 In short, their permissions **should** be `-rw-------.`.
-To set the recommended permissions, one runs `chmod u+rw,go-rw ~/.ssh/<file>`
+To set the recommended permissions, you would run `chmod u+rw,go-rw ~/.ssh/<file>`
 :::

 ### Known Hosts

-`~/.ssh/known_hosts` contains the **public** SSH keys of servers to which the user has connected in the past.
-These are stored to prevent so-called "man-in-the-middle" attacks, where a third party attempts to intercept SSH connection traffic by pretending to be a server to which a user wants to connect, accepting incoming SSH connections from such a user, and then transparently forwarding those connections and their content to the actual server.
-While SSH connections are secure between the two ends of a connection, this setup would allow a third party to see unencrypted data traveling between the user and the intended remote server because there are now *two* encrypted connections: one between the user and the man-in-the-middle, and one between the man-in-the-middle and the intended remote server.
+`~/.ssh/known_hosts` contains the **public** SSH keys of servers to which you have connected in the past.
+These are stored to prevent so-called "man-in-the-middle" attacks, where a third party attempts to intercept SSH connection traffic by pretending to be a server to which you wants to connect, accepting incoming SSH connections from you, and then transparently forwarding those connections and their content to the actual server.
+While SSH connections are secure between the two ends of a connection, this setup would allow a third party to see unencrypted data traveling between you and the intended remote server because there are now *two* encrypted connections: one between you and the man-in-the-middle, and one between the man-in-the-middle and the remote server to which you actually wanted to connect.

 Server keys can prevent this type of attack.
-In the same way that a server can verify a user's identity via that user's public SSH key, a user can verify a server's identity via that server's public SSH key.
+In the same way that a server can verify your identity via your public SSH key, you, or rather the SSH client on your local computer, can verify a server's identity via that server's public SSH key.

-When a user connects to a server to which they have connected in the past, the `ssh` program compares that server's public SSH key to the one in the `known_hosts` file.
+When you connect to a server to which you have connected in the past, the `ssh` program compares that server's public SSH key to the one in your `known_hosts` file.
 If the keys do not match, `ssh` refuses to establish the connection, because it can not prove that the server is the same one to which it connected before, meaning that the server is potentially being impersonated by a malicious third party.

 In rare circumstances, servers may legitimately change their SSH keys.
 If `ssh` indicates a server key mismatch, the secure approach is to directly contact the administrators of that server to confirm that the key was legitimately changed, and, if that is the case, ask to receive a copy of the server's new public SSH key.
-The server's key must then manually be replaced in the `known_hosts` file by opening that file with a text editor such as `vim`, finding the old server key (`ssh` will print the number of the line containing the mismatching key), replacing it with the new key, and then saving the edited file.
+You will then have to manually replace the server's old SSH key with its new one in your`known_hosts` file by opening that file with a text editor such as `vim`, finding the old server key (`ssh` will print the number of the line containing the mismatching key), replacing it with the new key, and then saving the edited file.

 But what happens when a new user tries to connect to a server for the first time?
 At that point, the `known_hosts` file does not yet know that server's key,